prajwel/curvit/README.md

 Inside the directory `uvt_01`, data are organized in separate folders, each corresponding to overlapping time-ranges in UV and VIS channels, as available in Level1 dataset (`F_01`: FUV; `N_01`: NUV; `V_01`: VIS).

-The sufixes of the FITS files has the following meaning.
+The suffixes of the FITS files have the following meaning.

 * `...A_l2img.fits`: Image file in astronomical coordinates.
 * `...I_l2img.fits`: Image file in instrument coordinates.